CP

 The forgiving pick.
 Drylok’s chemistry is built around tolerance: moisture tolerance, oil-history tolerance, repaint-over-itself tolerance.
 Published moisture vapor emission rate of 8 lbs / 1000 sq ft / 24h, where most epoxies cap at 3.
 That number is the whole reason Drylok stays in the round-up: a 30-year-old garage slab with a slight moisture story takes Drylok where it would peel a 2-part epoxy at month 6.

 The cost is the chemistry.
-Latex film, lowest abrasion in the round-up, hot tire pickup is real on a sunny daily driver.
+Latex film, lowest abrasion in the round-up at 340 mg loss on the Taber test, hot tire pickup at cycle three.
+Chemical splash stained on motor oil and softened on every solvent.
 The color range is small (six shades) and the satin sheen reads slightly chalky against epoxy gloss.
 None of that matters for the actual use case: basement floors, workshops, mower bays, the carriage-house corner that holds the lawn equipment.

 Buy it for old, lightly oil-stained, slightly damp slabs where 2-part epoxy is going to fail the moisture test.
 Skip it for a polished daily-driver bay; the abrasion test settles it.